 It’s worth mentioning that Dalmatians can be high-strung and sensitive.
 That is, they’re can be easily upset.
 It’s why we recommend positive reinforcement, especially with a Dalmatian.
 Plus, they have “good memories” and will remember any mistreatment.

-Dalmatians Are Good With Kids
+5 Reasons Why Dalmatians Are Good With Kids

 Dalmatians are great companion dogs for children.
 Based on the ATTS’ test, we know that they are stable and dependable dogs.
 But specifically, what about their temperaments make them so attractive for homes with kids?

 When it comes to loyalty, few dogs are as devoted as the Dalmatian.
 Not only are they reliable dogs, but also human-loving companions.
-As such, they tend to extend this loyalty to all their family members, including the children.
+As such, they tend to extend this loyalty to all their family members, including the kids.

 In fact, Wag Walking says Dalmatians are known for their loyalty.
 This just means they’re more likely to treat your kids with respect and care.
 They understand that children are “essential” to the pack, and as a result, shower them with love.